greg-raven/Department-21/_posts/2009-07-16-summer-classes-for-men-at-the-learning-center.md

 Graphics and Audio Tapes.

-Three nights; Monday, Wednesday, Friday at 7:00 PM for 2 hours.
+Three nights; Monday, Wednesday, Friday at 7:00 p.m. for 2 hours.

 **Class 9**

 Real Men Can Still Ask For Directions When Lost — Real Life Testimonials.

-Tuesdays at 6:00 PM Location to be determined
+Tuesdays at 6:00 p.m.
+Location to be determined

 **Class 10**